Fever of Unknown Origin

 The cause of this fever is unknown.
 In some people the cause may never be known.

 Factors that may make it difficult to find a cause include:

 - A common illness that does not have the usual symptoms

-- Illness, whose other symptoms appear later
+- Illnesses with other symptoms that may appear later

-- Genetic condition that causes periodic fevers—very rare
+- Genetic conditions that causes periodic fevers—rare

 - Were you traveling abroad?

 - Were you hospitalized?